Exercise For Coronary Artery Disease

 Belardinelli R, Paolini I, Cianci G, et al. Exercise training intervention after coronary angioplasty: The ETICA Trial.
 J Am Coll Cardiol 2001;37:1891-1900.
 Abstract

-Berry JD, Willis B, Gupta S, et al. Lifetime risks for cardiovascular disease mortality by cardiorespiratory fitness levels measured at age 45-, 55-, and 65-years in men: the Cooper Center Longitudinal Study.
-J Am Coll Cardiol 2013; (no abstract yet....currently in press)
+Berry JD, Willis B, Gupta S, et al. Lifetime risks for cardiovascular disease mortality by cardiorespiratory fitness levels measured at ages 45, 55, and 65 years in men: the Cooper Center Longitudinal Study.
+J Am Coll Cardiol 2011;57:1604-1610.
+Abstract

 Blaha MJ, Nasir K, Blumenthal RS.
 Statin therapy for healthy men identified as "increased risk".
 JAMA 2012;307:1489-1490.
 Abstract